Universal Studios Singapore: Park layout

-Universal Studios Singapore is 25 ha in size, occupying the easternmost part of the 49 ha Resorts World Sentosa.
-There are a total of 24 attractions, of which 18 are original or specially adapted for the park.
-The park consists of six themed zones surrounding a lagoon.
+Universal Studios Singapore is 25 ha in size, making it the smallest of Universal's parks, and occupies the easternmost part of the 49 ha Resorts World Sentosa.
+There are a total of 17 attractions, of which 10 are original or specially adapted for the park.
+The park consists of seven themed zones surrounding a lagoon.
 Each zone is mostly based on movies and/or television, featuring their own attractions, meet and greet locations, over 30 restaurants and food carts, and 20 retail stores and carts located around the park.

 Hollywood

 Hollywood is the main entrance area of the park.
 Its only attraction, a broadway-style theatre, is accompanied by several restaurants and a variety of shopping locations.
 The zone is filled with Hollywood-inspired architecture and palm trees, including a replica of the Hollywood Walk of Fame.